manasagopal23/manasagopal23.github.io/_posts/ucc_rfs.md

 The objective of this replication package is to provide researchers with a template to clean and aggregate data from raw UCC filings.
 If you make use of any part of our data or code, please cite

-Manasa Gopal, Philipp Schnabl, The Rise of Finance Companies and FinTech Lenders in Small Business Lending, The Review of Financial Studies, 2022;, hhac034, https://doi.org/10.1093/rfs/hhac034
+Manasa Gopal, Philipp Schnabl, The Rise of Finance Companies and FinTech Lenders in Small Business Lending, <i>The Review of Financial Studies</i>, 2022

+Paper <a href = "https://doi.org/10.1093/rfs/hhac034"> here</a>

 <h3> UCC Data Purchase </h3>

 The UCC data can be purchased by contacting –

 Company - Mailinglists.com

 Contact - BECKY SANTANIELLO

 Vice President, Sales
-Office: 914.948.8300 ext.129   Cell: 201.704.1516

 santaniello@mailinglists.com

 <h3> Aggregate Data </h3>

-Data on 2006 county bank shares
+Data on 2006 county bank shares - <a href = "/files/pre_crisis_bank_share_county.dta"> here</a>

-Data at lendertype-county-year level
+Data at lendertype-county-year level - <a href = "/files/county_year_lending.dta"> here</a>  - Includes total lending in each county year by all banks, all nonbanks (including FinTech lenders), and Fintech lenders.

 <h3> Full code and data </h3>